jrockway/json-logs/README.md

 ## Filtering

+By default, we print every line in the input log.
+You can remove lines from the output with JQ or regex filters.

+When filtering, you can show nearby lines that were filtered out; after context `-A`, before context `-B`, and context `-C` are supported, just like grep.
+Non-contiguous context regions are separated with "---".

+All fancy string processing (subsecond timestamps, field eliding, etc.) works correctly in the presence of filtering and context.

+### jq

 You can pass a [jq](https://stedolan.github.io/jq/) program to process the input.
 Something like `jlog -e 'select($LVL>$INFO)'` will only show logs with a level greater than info.
 Something like `jlog -e 'select($MSG | test("foo"))'` will only show messages that contain "foo" (even if a field